dipoby/Face_Detection/README.md

 # OpenCV_Computer_Vision
-Application with using OpenCV Python library for working with computer vision
+Application with using OpenCV Python library for face detection using computer vision